stablekernel/kubernetes/README.md

 ## Cluster Provisioning

+*Tasks in this section need only be applied when a cluster is first created, not for each application deployed.*

 The objects in `kube-lego` and `nginx-ingress-controller` provide a cluster with low cost alternatives to load-balancing with SSL termination.
-These objects need only be applied when a cluster is first created and live in the `kube-system` namespace.
+They live in the `kube-system` namespace.

 ### SSL Certificates via Let's Encrypt